agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

             // Configure OAuth2 access token for authorization: OAuth2
             config.AccessToken = "YOUR_ACCESS_TOKEN";

-            var apiInstance = new GroupsApi(config);
+            var apiInstance = new GroupExternalsApi(config);
-            var groupsData = new GroupsData(); // GroupsData | The list of Group information to insert or update.
+            var groupExternalsData = new GroupExternalsData(); // GroupExternalsData | The list of GroupExternal information to insert or update.
 The input parameter must be used in the `Extra` record array structure inside the `Name` and `FieldName` parameters in the foreign key fields.

             try
             {
-                Groups result = apiInstance.PatchGroups(groupsData);
+                GroupExternals result = apiInstance.PatchGroupExternals(groupExternalsData);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling GroupsApi.PatchGroups: " + e.Message);
+                Debug.Print("Exception when calling GroupExternalsApi.PatchGroupExternals: " + e.Message);
                 Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }